-Preparation Begins in the Workshop
+Preparation Begins In The Workshop

 There are a few basic things I check before heading out.
 Keeping your bike in good working order is easy, there are just a few tricks to know.

-One of the biggest tips is to read your owners manual.
-Bikes are a lot more complex now than they were before water cooling, hydraulic brakes, adjustable suspension and high-performance engines.
+One of the biggest tips is to read your owner’s manual.
+Bikes are a lot more complex now than they were before water cooling, hydraulic brakes, adjustable suspension, and high-performance engines.

 Here’s a brief list of the basic checks you should do before every trail ride.

 “Oil is cheap, engines aren’t”.
 A quick visual check of the inspection eye should be done before every ride.
-Oil change intervals of 3000km should be maximum if you ride a single cylinder bike.
+Oil change intervals of 3000km should be maximum if you ride a single-cylinder bike.

-Even with the high-quality oils available today, the high level of heat generated from a single cylinder engine gives the oil a workout.
+Even with the high-quality oils available today, the high level of heat generated from a single-cylinder engine gives the oil a workout.